Buildings and Land

 Clergy houses are not just bases for ministry, they are homes.
 The Property Services department is responsible for the maintenance, repair and improvement of over 300 houses within the diocese and, where necessary arranges for the sale and replacement of houses no longer suitable.

 In the event of a problem at a clergy house please contact the Property Services Department on 01392 294954.
 The phone call will be re-directed outside of normal working hours.

 The department has a list of approved Contractors.
 If you wish to be considered for inclusion on this list please contact Mark Lewis.

 The glebe land of a parish once belonged, by right of his office, to the incumbent of that parish as part of his support.
 He could either use the land himself or let it out and use the rental income.
 The Endowment and Glebe Measure 1976 changed that and the income raised on this land now goes to the Diocesan Board of Finance and is used to help pay clergy stipends across the diocese.

-The management of glebe is undertaken by external agents with the Property Services Department working closely with them in strategic glebe matters.
+The management of glebe land is undertaken by external agents.
+The Property Services Department works closely with the agents in relation to strategic glebe matters.
+The agents are:

 Under the Parochial Church Councils (Powers) Measure 1956 PCCs cannot own property or land.
 Instead the property is vested in the Exeter Diocesan Board of Finance Ltd as custodian trustee with the PCC being managing trustee.
 The custodian trustee needs to consent to any disposal or sale, and for further information please see the link below:

 The condition of the learning environment can make a huge difference to a child’s experience of school and how well they learn.
-The schools buildings team provides support to the 60 VA schools in the diocese regarding all matters involving premises.
+The schools buildings team provides support to the VA schools and Academies in the diocese regarding all matters involving premises.